bhgrant8/backend-cookiecutter-django/README.rst

 -  github_username: Your github username
 -  hack_oregon_team: Canonical name for the Hack Oregon Project Team, ie Transportation Systems or Sandbox
 -  github_repo: naming of repo within the hackoregon organization, ie: 2019-transportation-systems-backend
--  python_package_namespace: Namespace to use for project submodules in public package authority, ex: hackoregon_transportation_systems
+-  python_package_namespace: Namespace to use for project subpackages in public package authority, ex: hackoregon_transportation_systems
--  python_submodule: Name of the Django Rest Framework submodule for project code.
-Cookiecutter will generate a single submodule, though project may have multiple submodules
+-  python_subpackage: Name of the Django Rest Framework subpackage for project code.
+Cookiecutter will generate a single subpackage, though project may have multiple subpackages
 -  project_short_description: A brief description of the project
 -  version: initial version of the app, should be 0.1.0 if new project
 -  open_source_license: Type of License to apply